christophebedard/rmw_email/email/doc/design.md

 ## Waiting on messages

 Subscriptions and service clients/servers must be waited on through polling.
-Wait sets can be used to wait on new messages, service requests or service responses.
+Wait sets can be used to wait for new messages, service requests or service responses.
-Some utility functions can be used to wait on a specific object using a wait set.
+Some utility functions can be used to wait on a specific entity using a wait set without needing to manually create a wait set for that single entity.

-Wait sets also support guard conditions as another way to control waiting.
+Wait sets also support guard conditions as simple conditions with triggers.
+A guard condition cannot be added to more than one wait set at a time.

+Wait sets are empty when created; entities can be added after creation.
+Wait sets can contain any number of each kind of entity and they can also contain none.
+Waiting on an empty wait set is valid and is equivalent to a sleep call.
+Wait sets can be used to wait on the same set of entities multiple times They can also be cleared and re-used to wait on a different set of entities.

+Waiting can be:

+* blocking indefinitely with a negative timeout value
+* non-blocking with a timeout value equal to zero
+* blocking with a timeout if the value is greater than zero

 ```plantuml
 @startuml